Charles W. Carl, Jr., MD Fellowship

 for Students and Faculty from Native American Colleges and Universities

-Program Description: July 13 - July 20, 2013
+Program Description: July 19 - July 26, 2014

-• Substance Abuse Treatment Approaches
+Substance Abuse – Prevention and Treatment Approaches

 The entire group will meet each day for lunch with a series of faculty speakers providing an overview of the range of research and clinical activities at the Center.

 Included in this internship for each student selected will be round trip transportation, lodging at the Courtyard Marriott at Yale (please note two people will be sharing a double occupancy room), and a stipend to cover the cost of meals not provided by the center for the week period.
-All students will be requested to arrive on Saturday, July 13th.
+All students will be requested to arrive on Saturday, April 19th.

 To apply please click on the application link below and then be sure to click ‘submit’ at the end.
-In addition, students should send two (2), one-page letters of academic recommendation by email to Mrs. Lori Klein, email@example.com:
+In addition students should send the following documents by email to Mrs. Lori Klein, email@example.com:

-Interns will be selected and notified by May 13th at which time there will be further information provided to those selected candidates including instructions on arranging travel and information on additional required paper work.
+Interns will be selected and notified by May, 30, 2014 at which time there will be further information provided to those selected candidates including instructions on arranging travel and information on additional required paper work.

-Submission deadline to receive applications: April 29, 2013
+Submission deadline to receive applications: April 30, 2014